Javascript is not enabled.

 While the Menopause Society, a nonprofit organization for healthcare professionals, recommends that women who are symptomatic, without contraindications, under age 60 or within 10 years of menopause onset use hormone therapy for symptom relief, the guidelines for duration and for women who fall outside those parameters is murkier.

-The American College of Obstetricians and Gynecologists, the Menopause Society and the Endocrine Society recommend taking the lowest effective dose or appropriate dose of hormones for symptoms and reassessing benefits and risks regularly.
+The American College of Obstetricians and Gynecologists, the Menopause Society and the Endocrine Society recommend taking the lowest effective dose of hormones for symptoms and reassessing benefits and risks regularly.
 The organizations don’t recommend routine discontinuation based on age alone.

 “We don’t tell people that they have to stop at 60 or 65.
 What we say is that your health risk goes up as you age, and if you are continuing hormone therapy, you need to have a really individualized risk-benefit assessment discussion every year,” Pinkerton says.